 This is a good method because it is efficient.
 It supports multiple applications on different .NET platforms, keeps libraries in sync, and ultimately saves time.

-Multi-targeting is best used when the .NET Framework library and the .NET 6 library are very similar.
-Yes, the .NET 6 library will have newer, different functionality, but at their core the codebase remains mostly the same.
+Multi-targeting is best used when the .NET Framework library and the .NET 8 library are very similar.
+Yes, the .NET 8 library will have newer, different functionality, but at its core, the codebase remains mostly the same.

-To start a multi-targeting migration, you need to configure your project to build multiple times (e.g. as many times needed for each platform being targeted).
-Then you would need to build a NuGet package our of all of those assemblies.
+To start a multi-targeting migration, you need to configure your project to build multiple times (e.g. as many times as needed for each platform being targeted).
+Then you would need to build a NuGet package out of all of those assemblies.

 Multi-targeting may not be for everyone.
-There’s a lot of information about it online so consider doing extensive research before diving it.
-Likewise, consider the resources that will be needed after multi-targeting as been set up.
+There’s a lot of information about it online so consider doing extensive research before diving into it.
+Likewise, consider the resources that will be needed after multi-targeting has been set up.

 Bridge’s approach means having a single library within a package, instead of two very similar libraries like in multi-targeting.
 This single library is then “locked” to whatever is available in .NET Framework 4.7.2 (or later).

-This method, again, will depend on your situation and isn’t for everyone (like people working exclusively in .NET Core).
+This method, again, will depend on your situation and isn’t for everyone (like people working exclusively in .NET5+).
 Because Bridge “locks” a library, you cannot add additional functionality to code like you would be able to in a multi-targeted package.

-The benefit over multi-targeting, however, is the fewer resources needed.
-Multi-targeting will require writing and maintaining complex code for .NET Framework libraries that will, eventually, be migrated to .NET 6+.
+The benefit of bridging over multi-targeting, however, is the fewer resources needed.
+Multi-targeting will require writing and maintaining complex code for .NET Framework libraries that will, eventually, be migrated to .NET5+.